matsulib/goanneal/README.md

         Energy() float64   // Return the energy of the current state }
    ```

-   In general, Egergy() means a objective function to minimize.
+   In general, Egergy() represents an objective function to minimize.

 2. Get a new `Annealer` object by calling `NewAnnealer(State)`.
 3. `Annealer`'s fields, which are annealing parameters, can be changed.